 So much more than a feeling, joy comes by reaching for more of Christ.
-How backwards this is from our tendency to grab hold and hoard good things.
 It seems natural to want to pull in and stay right where we are, holding onto every bit of joy we can scrounge up, as if there isn’t enough to go around.

 Then we read these in-process, on-my-way words again.
 Joy begins to seep in through the cracks as we realize, it’s okay.

 A realistic view comes as we let go of the joy stealer that we should have already arrived.
 These Spirit-words of Paul echo through the ages, and we receive permission to be in process.
 Every single one of us is not “there” yet, and joy comes anyway.

 No matter how the days stack up, there is always more to learn, more to experience in this Christ-life.
 Out of all the things Paul did in this life, he narrowed it all down to the right priority of ONE THING.

 - ONE THING worth first place in our desires and priorities and the ceaseless-longings of our wild hearts.